natecook/jennajuby/site/content/post/barcelona-spain.md

 * See my favorite part of any European city, the plazas…in Barcelona the Plaça Reial and Placa De Catalunya are the ones to see.
 * Explore the gothic quarter of old town Barcelona, where you can step back in time and also see the Cathedral de Barcelona.
 This was also the neighborhood we stayed in a my preferenced place to walk around the city!

-Eats & Treats
+**Eats & Treats**

-Buenas Migas for coffee and quick breakfast
+* **Right Side Coffee Bar,** for great coffee in the gothic quarter

-Right Side Coffee Bar for great coffee in the gothic quarter
+* **Buenas Migas,** a good place with lots of locations in the city for coffee and quick breakfast

-Kitchens of St. Catherine, an open market with lots of different food offerings, open all day
+* **Kitchens of St. Catherine**, an open market with lots of different food offerings, open all day

-Xup, Xup, a seafood restaurant for a ocean side lunch right on the sand
+* **Xup, Xup**, a seafood restaurant for a ocean side lunch right on the sand

-Les Filles Cafe, a beautiful place for lunch or dinner with yummy food and a pretty courtyard seating
+* **Les Filles Cafe**, a beautiful place for lunch or dinner with yummy food and a pretty courtyard seating

-Bistrot Levante, a cute wine bar with great apps, sitting in a charming little plaza in the gothic quarter
+* **Bistrot Levante**, a cute wine bar with great apps, sitting in a charming little plaza in the gothic quarter

-Fismuler, a fun trendy place to get dinner, reservations recommended
+* **Fismuler**, a fun trendy place to get dinner, reservations recommended